mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 end
 ```

-With this configured, we could go ahead and provision then boot all of the machines we've specified using the `vagrant up` command, and then the `vagrant destroy` to delete the VM's.
+With this configured, we could go ahead and provision then boot the machines we've specified using the `vagrant up` command, and then the `vagrant destroy` to delete the VM's.

 However, there is still more configuration to do before we can be happy that our lab can be created in its entirety.